Uokoroafor/file-transfer-api/README.md

 ```
 poetry run scripts/setup_local_database.sh
 ```
+Note that the database url must be set in the environment variables (see [Setting up the Environment](#setting-up-the-environment)).

 #### TBD: Creating the database and table on AWS

 [//]: # (If you are using AWS, you can create the database and table by running the following command:)